We hope you found this content valuable. Here are some more actionable, relevant articles focused on the issues small businesses face.

 From there, the leader can identify one or two ideas to pursue, and describe the action plan.

 Now that the group has put forward its best idea, it is time to put the idea into action.
+Give one person the tactics, resources, and deadlines to execute the plan.
 Go.
-Execute.
 Fix that problem.
 Forever!

 In more sophisticated teams, once work has been assigned you can rest assured that it happens.
 But if you are one of the leaders complaining that “No one ever follows through!” don’t give anyone the chance to disappoint you.
 Schedule yourself to follow up on progress, while simultaneously setting the expectation that you want them to tell you about their progress.
 See if they can’t beat you to the punch.